kitschpatrol/yanki-obsidian/test/README.md

 Test commands build with `--no-demo`, leaving the human-facing example vault untouched.
 The regular `pnpm build` and `pnpm dev` commands retain their existing demo plugin copy behavior.

-`test-results/<app>-<installer>/` contains the Anki startup log and, for each desktop test, a screenshot, browser console log, Markdown contents with plugin sync statistics, and runtime versions including whether `Set.prototype.union` exists.
+`test-results/<app>-<installer>/` contains the Anki startup log and, for each desktop test, a screenshot, browser console log, Markdown contents with plugin sync statistics, and runtime versions.
 Each app endpoint keeps its own logs so running both in one CI job preserves both sets of diagnostics.
 Diagnostics are captured before shutting down Obsidian, including on assertion failures.
 Setup failures before a browser starts may only have process logs.
 These files are ignored by Git and uploaded by CI for 14 days.

-## Issue #81

-[The report](https://github.com/kitschpatrol/yanki-obsidian/issues/81) uses Obsidian app 1.13.7 with installer 1.5.12.
-The reporter confirmed that `Set.prototype.union` is missing.
-The test starts with four nested notes, syncs successfully, creates Chicken through Obsidian's Vault API, and syncs again.
-It checks the actual completion statistics and notices, Anki IDs/decks, persisted frontmatter, metadata cache, and a further unchanged sync.

-The test always asserts successful behavior.
-It does not remove `Set.union`, install a polyfill, or accept an arbitrary failure as a passing test.
-The pinned reproduction configuration currently exposes the bug with an ordinary failing assertion.
-This testing change does not fix the library's use of `Set.union`.

-The nested-note regression runs in every supported CI combination.
-Installer 1.5.12 is below the supported floor, so the pinned `pnpm test:issue-81` reproduction is a local diagnostic command rather than an extra CI combination.
-It is still expected to fail with the reported error.

 ## Adding tests